Biostatistics for Non-Statisticians Course: Advanced Training Topics

 Future Live Stream Sessions (click to register)

-Statistical topics will include, but are not limited to:
+As an advanced biostatistics course for non-statisticians, statistical topics will include, but are not limited to:

-- Adaptive designs in clinical studies when an interim analysis indicates a possible midway correction in study design to preserve the integrity of the study
+- Adaptive designs in clinical studies when an interim analysis indicates a possible midway correction in study design to preserve the integrity of the study.

-- Addressing the problems of assessing risks in time to event studies when failure may be from competing causes.
-The course will cover more complex issues in research investigations and clinical trials.
+- Addressing the problems of assessing risks in time-to-event studies when failure may be from competing causes.

-- Statistical approaches to high density data involving genetic markers as diagnostic or treatment correlates
+- Statistical approaches to high-density data involving genetic markers as diagnostic or treatment correlates.

-- Brief introduction to gaining more information from meta-analysis using meta-regression and other techniques
+- Brief introduction to gaining more information from meta-analysis using meta-regression and other techniques.

-Who Should Attend
+Who Should Attend This Biostatistics Course?

-- Medical investigators,
+- Medical investigators

-- Basic and clinical research scientists,
+- Basic and clinical research scientists

 - Clinical research associates